Viydal/assignment3-os/README.md

 ## Overview

-This program implements parallel merge sort using the pthread library.
+This program implements parallel merge sort using the `pthread` library.
 It extends the original merge sort algorithm by creating multiple threads to sort subarrays in parallel, allowing faster sorting on multi-core systems.

 ## Manifest

-mergesort.c – Has the functions to implement serial and parallel merge sort, including merge(), my_mergesort(), parallel_mergesort(), and buildArgs(). mergesort.h – Header file defining global variables, functions, and the struct argument used for thread arguments. test-mergesort.c – Testing program that generates a random array and measures sorting performance.
+* `mergesort.c` - Has the functions to implement serial and parallel merge sort, including merge(), my_mergesort(), parallel_mergesort(), and buildArgs().

+* `mergesort.h` – Header file defining global variables, functions, and the struct argument used for thread arguments.

+* `test-mergesort.c` – Testing program that generates a random array and measures sorting performance.

 ## Building the project

-1. You must have a C compiler with pthread support
+### Required libraries/ software
+1. `pthread` library
+2. `gcc/clang` C compiler

+### Building the project
-2. From the project folder, run: make (This will compile the code and produce the executable file "test-mergesort")
+1. From the project folder `./comp2002-os-mergesort`, run: `make`.
+This will compile the code and produce the executable file `test-mergesort`.
+2. Run the test: `./test-mergesort <input size> <cutoff level> <seed>`.
+Details on the input parameters are found in the [next section](#features-and-usage)

 ## Features and usage

-- Single-threaded merge sort: When the cutoff is set to 0, the program uses standard recursive merge sort.
-- Parallel merge sort: When the cutoff is greater than 0, the program creates threads up to the specified level to sort subarrays concurrently.
+### Program usage
 To run the executeable use the format below:
-./test-mergesort <input size> <cutoff level> <seed>
+`./test-mergesort <input size> <cutoff level> <seed>`

 Input Parameters
-- input size – number of elements in the array
+- `input size` – number of elements in the array
-- cutoff level – maximum recursion level to create threads
+- `cutoff level` – maximum recursion level to create threads
-- seed – random seed for array generation
+- `seed` – seed for random array generation

+### Summary of program main features
+- When the `cutoff` is set to 0, the program uses standard recursive merge sort.
+The output shows the runtime of **single-threaded merge sort**.

+- When the `cutoff` is greater than 0, the program creates threads up to the specified level (derived from `cutoff`) to sort subarrays concurrently.
+The output shows the runtime of **parallel merge sort**.
+    > Note: the number of threads is `2**cutoff` in this case.

 ## Testing